-Why is member appreciation for associations important?
+Why is member appreciation important for associations?

 Your organization relies on its members.
-Whether they are hosting presentations, attending events or sharing key information, they carry out essential operations daily.
+Whether they are hosting presentations, attending events, or sharing key information, they carry out essential operations daily.
 Member appreciation and recognition show your members that you see their actions and efforts and are grateful for everything they can offer.

 While appreciation makes individuals feel good, it can also impact your association and how your member community looks.
 When members feel appreciated, they are more likely to get involved and continue partnering with your organization.
 Especially if you show your gratitude for specific involvement, you can encourage higher engagement rates.
 This system can help you reach more goals with your involved members as resources you can depend on.

 Involved and appreciated members are also more likely to remain with your organization.
 Members also know they are the cornerstone of your organization.
 If you recognize their impact, you increase the likelihood of them renewing their memberships.
 Additionally, more involved members can more easily find their place at your association, helping them become community members.
 When they are more connected to other members and associates, they will likely stay a member, as well.

 Here are five ideas to increase member appreciation at your association:

 One of the key factors in increasing association membership retention rates and engagement is a strategic approach.
 A comprehensive plan for everything from outreach to onboarding and ongoing engagement can keep your members interested and involved in your organization.
 Developing a membership retention strategy can also give you the tools to achieve positive outcomes in multiple areas and ensure you give your members support and recognition for their contributions.